 With a camping canopy, you can have shade and sanctuary.
-Have shelter from direct daylight or an abrupt downpour.
+In addition, have shelter from direct daylight or a short downpour.

 Please find a guide to the best camping canopies for rain below.